-^{1.43}If, after a petition is accepted, a candidate wishes to revert to a standard D.Phil. thesis format, the candidate must lodge a petition with his or her their supervisor to be approved by the Director of Graduate Studies, showing good cause for the change.
+^{4.43}If, after a petition is accepted, a candidate wishes to revert to a standard D.Phil. thesis format, the candidate must lodge a petition with their supervisor to be approved by the Director of Graduate Studies, showing good cause for the change.